julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Therefore, clearly, automation doesn't lead to higher employee well being (as measured by employee well being).

 ## Automation leads to higher carefulness

+In theory, automation should lead to higher carefulness because automation gives us more time to think about what we are doing.

+In practice, automation leads to lower carefulness because automation makes us more complacent.

 The claim that automation leads to higher carefulness is very easy to debunk.